kevspau/gofind/README.md

 # Why?

 I was bored, and thought that it would be fun to implement http(s) requests with file manipulating.
 Yes, there are also winget, curl, and other url downloaders/package managers that provide compatibility with other websites, but gofind's goal is to provide a simplified way to download exclusively GitHub and other Git based websites' repositories, either for editing for pull requests, or for forking repos.
 Eventually, I plan to make an all-out package system where you can publish your own packages by using a custom file extension for organization.

+# This project is currently getting a rework.
+In order to optimize my code, I've decided to rework the project.